 - Your bank name, routing number and account number of the account you’d like your money to go to

 If you’re approved and decide to move forward with a loan, you’ll sign your documents online and may receive your funds the next business day.

 Not sure if Vivaloan is right for you?
 Consider these alternatives.

-- Prosper personal loan: If you want to borrow more than $15,000, a personal loan from Prosper, a peer-to-peer lender, may be a good option as it offers loan amounts of up to $40,000 — although interest rates can be high if your credit isn’t strong.
+- Prosper personal loan: If you want to borrow more money, a personal loan from Prosper, a peer-to-peer lender, may be a good option — although interest rates can be somewhat high if your credit isn’t strong.